-\paragraph{Tweet features} The tweet features in our feature set uses the media information contained in the tweet by enumerating the number of objects contained in the tweet body, such as GIFs, photos, and videos. \textsc{is\_quote\_status} is the saved tweet being a reply, retweet, or quote retweet of a different tweet, and \textsc{possibly\_sensitive} indicates if the tweet contains sensitive language or not.
+\paragraph{Tweet features} The tweet features in our feature set use media information contained in the tweet by enumerating the number of objects contained in the tweet body, such as GIFs, photos, and videos. \textsc{is\_quote\_status} is the saved tweet being a reply, retweet, or quote retweet of a different tweet, and \textsc{possibly\_sensitive} indicates if the tweet contains sensitive language or not.

-\paragraph{User features} We use favourites count (number of tweets the user has marked as favourite), followers count (number of followers the user has), friends count (number of accounts the user follows), listed count (number of lists the user is a member of), verified (whether the user is verified or not) and finally default profile flags indicating whether the user defined his own profile image and his own background image, or is using the default placeholders set by Twitter.
+\paragraph{User features} We used favourites count (number of tweets the user has marked as favourite), followers count (number of followers the user has), friends count (number of accounts the user follows), listed count (number of lists the user is a member of), verified (whether the user is verified or not) and finally default profile flags indicating whether the user defined his own profile image and his own background image, or is using the default placeholders set by Twitter.